Privacy Policy

 Storage and Security

 Your personal (including credit information) may be held in physical or electronic form on our systems or the systems of our service providers.
-We are committed to ensuring that this information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.
+In order to assist with the prevention of unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.

 Please notify us immediately if there is any unauthorised use of your account by any other Internet user or any other breach of security.
-For the purposes of viewing the Web site you may have a user name and password.
+For the purposes of viewing our website you may have a user name and password.
 You are responsible for the security and confidentiality of your password and log-in information.

 Where you visit our website, use or services or products for which we provide online, we may use cookies from time to time.
 Cookies are text files placed in your computer's browser to store your preferences.
 However, once you choose to furnish us with personally identifiable information, this information may be linked to the data stored in the cookie.

 We may use web beacons on our website from time to time.
 Web beacons (also known as clear gifs) are small pieces of code placed on a web page to monitor the behaviour and collect data about the visitors viewing a web page.
-For example, web beacons can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page
+For example, web beacons can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page.
+We may also collect website data from the devices of end users through application programming interfaces, JavaScript snippets, SDKs and other technologies (Snippets) placed on our customer’s websites and applications which may include device identifiers and device information (e.g. page URL, referrer, number of fonts, OS) and other technical information.

 Links to other websites